Conceiva/MezzmoKodiPlugin/README.txt

   entries that you do not sync to Kodi (i.e. home videos, custom metadata etc..)
 - Added feature to allow setting the playback volume for both trailers and the main movie when using Mezzmo Movie Previews.
 This allows you to tailor the settings so that the trailers and the main movie play at the same volume.
+- Added Native Mode tab option setting option to only sync from Mezzmo and display with Kodi a single studio vs. a list of studios.
+This is to support some Kodi skins which can only handle a single studio.
+- Bumped video database support to Kodi 21 Beta 3 for Kodi native sync.
+Beta 2 not supported for native sync just GUI mode.

 2.1.9.9 1/5/2024